Pudhupettai: Critical reception

-The film received mixed reviews, although critics pointed out the film's slow pace.
-A reviewer from Sify said it was "heartbreakingly disappointing and is nowhere in the league of his earlier films", and that it "doesn't unfold quickly and moves at snail pace (sic), puffs and pants with too many characters, subplots and (is) quite long for a gangster genre film".
+A reviewer from Sify said the film was "heartbreakingly disappointing and is nowhere in the league of [Selvaraghavan's] earlier films", and that it "doesn't unfold quickly and moves at snail pace (sic), puffs and pants with too many characters, subplots and (is) quite long for a gangster genre film".
 A reviewer from The Hindu wrote, "Selvaraghavan dishes out a protracted bloodbath and somehow you feel he has let you down", while the critic at Rediff.com stated that "coming from a director like Selvaraghavan, Puthupettai is unbelievable.
 He loses grip over the plot and the narration goes haywire".
 Lajjavathi of Kalki praised Balakumaran's short dialogues, Kola Bhaskar's sharp editing, Aravind Krishna's cinematography adding new dimension to the film while also praising Yuvan's music as new experience but felt his score resembled western cinema which was minus and felt Dhanush's physique was unsuitable for gangster's role and called scenes of Sonia Agarwal as forced and concluded saying it is true that Selvaraghavan wants to move Tamil cinema to foreign films but for that, 'making' alone is not enough.
+G. Ulaganathan of Deccan Herald praised Dhanush's acting but felt he looked "unconvincing" and "out of frame" as Kokki Kumar and also praised Agarwal's acting and Yuvan Shankar Raja's score.

 Box office

 Pudhupettai took the best ever opening for a Selvaraghavan film at the time, netting nearly ₹27.55 lakh from five Chennai screens in three days, including ₹9.8 lakh from Sathyam Cinemas.
-It went on to have an average run at the box office despite taking a grand opening, with Behindwoods suggesting that excessively violent scenes might have kept family audiences away.
+However, by July 2006, the film's performance had dipped, with Malathi Rangarajan blaming it on the violent content and audience's inability to accept Dhanush's character being too "heartless" and "self-centred" to be considered a hero.

 Legacy

 Despite its average performance during its initial theatrical release, Pudhupettai attained cult status in subsequent years.
-10 years after its release, critic Baradwaj Rangan retrospectively praised the film, stating that "Ten years on, we still haven’t seen another film so unapologetic about the truth that crime does pay."
+10 years after its release, critic Baradwaj Rangan retrospectively praised the film, stating that "Ten years on, we still haven't seen another film so unapologetic about the truth that crime does pay."
 Dhanush made a cameo appearance in the 2015 film Vai Raja Vai directed by his then wife Aishwarya, reprising his role of Kokki Kumar.
-The dialogue "Theeya Velai Seiyyanum Kumaru" was also reused by Santhanam in Boss Engira Bhaskaran (2010).
-The dialogues "Theeya Velai Seiyyanum Kumaru" (You have to work like fire, Kumar) and "Kadavul Irukaan Kumaru" (God is there, Kumar) inspired the 2013 and 2016 films of the same names, respectively.
+The dialogue "Kadavul Irukaan Kumaru" (God is there, Kumar) inspired the title of a 2016 film.
 In 2024, Selvaraghavan announced a sequel.
 The song "Oru Naalil" was re-used by Yuvan in Star (2024).